gu-fan/colorv.vim/README.md

 >  **A Quick Start**

->  * Open ColorV window to select colors.
+* Open ColorV window to select colors.

         <leader>cv   Normal Win.
         <leader>cm   min mode:Less Space.
         <leader>cx   max mode:More Info.

->  * Open colorname list window, where you can get W3C standard colornames.
+* Open colorname list window, where you can get W3C standard colornames.

         <leader>cl

->  * Open ColorV window by word under cursor, to see the color visually.
+* Open ColorV window by word under cursor, to see the color visually.

         <leader>cw
         #ff9744 rgb(33,44,155) orangered 'cadetblue'
         Put your cursor on the word 'rgb(33,44,155)' and press <leader>cw.
         You will see a ColorV is opend with the color of it.

->  * Easily change word under cursor with visually chosing color.
+* Easily change word under cursor with visually chosing color.

-        <leader>cgg
+        <leader>ce
         Put your cursor on the word 'orangered' and press <leader>cgg.
         After chosing a color (e.g. yellow),
         close the window by pressing "q".
         You will see the word is changed to 'Yellow'.
         And you can try with 'rgb(33,44,155)' 'hsl(50,30%,47%)' .

->  * Generate 'Monochromatic' colorscheme List (and more) with cursor.
+* Generate 'Monochromatic' colorscheme List (and more) with cursor.

-        <leader>cnm
+        <leader>cgm

->  *  Copy the color in the ColorV window quickly.
+   *  Copy the color in the ColorV window quickly.

         cc/<Ctrl-C>/yy

->  * Paste a color text to the ColorV window to have a visual look.
+* Paste a color text to the ColorV window to have a visual look.

         p/<Ctrl-V>

->  * Use GTK eyedropper to pick colors on screen easily.
+* Use pyGTK colorpicker to pick colors on screen easily.

         <leader>cd
         (with '+python' compiled and pygtk2.0 included)

 ##NEW IN 2.5:##
++ Faster~

-- Rewrite core function in python.
-10 times faster.
+>   Core function optimized and rewrite in python.

-- ColorV Win with HLS colorspace(`g:ColorV_win_space="hls"`).
-- Max mode(`<leader>cx`).
-- History cache and pallette(in Max mode).
-- Terminal supported.
-- YIQ calculator added.
+>   Now it's 10+times Faster than before.

+>   (GUI runtime <0.07s, TERM runtime <0.10s)

++ More Modes~

+>   Add max mode '<leader>cx'

+>   It shows more info (RGB/HSV/HLS/YIQ)

+>   And it shows the copied color history, which is cached on your disk.

++ HLS Space~

+>   Add 'HLS' colorspace for pallete showing.

+>   You can use it by set "g:ColorV_win_space" to "hls"

++ Terminal~

+>   Now ColorV is colorized in Terminal(8/16/256).
+>
+>   Please check your '&t_Co' option if your terminal supports more colors.

 > **NOTE**